Rikhil-Nell/job_search_bot/src/dependencies/prompt.md

 - Combine user profile information (location, role, skills) with any explicit filters
 - Explain in the response what user data was used
 - Be transparent about the personalization
+- In your text summary, you must state which parts of their profile you used.

+**Example Summary:** "Based on your profile as an 'Actress' located in 'Pune', I found the following opportunities..."

 ## Query Interpretation Guidelines